natsatra/natsatra.github.io/src/content/projects/copythat.md

 On Firefox, CopyThat is <a href="https://addons.mozilla.org/en-US/firefox/addon/copythat/" target="_blank" rel="noopener noreferrer">published on Firefox Add-ons</a> — a permanent, Mozilla-signed install on desktop and on Android, where it works the same as it does on desktop.

-It isn't on the Chrome Web Store, so Chromium users load it unpacked: clone <a href="https://github.com/natsatra/CopyThat" target="_blank" rel="noopener noreferrer">the repository</a>, open `chrome://extensions`, enable **Developer mode**, and click **Load unpacked**.
+It isn't on the Chrome Web Store yet, but Chromium users can load it unpacked: clone <a href="https://github.com/natsatra/CopyThat" target="_blank" rel="noopener noreferrer">the repository</a>, open `chrome://extensions`, enable **Developer mode**, and click **Load unpacked**.

-Either way there is no build step — the extension runs directly from source, which also makes auditing it trivial: read the three files listed under [Architecture](#architecture) and you've read everything that executes.
+Either way there is no build step — the extension runs directly from source, which also makes auditing it simple: read the three files listed under [Architecture](#architecture) and you've read everything that executes.

 ## Development